civetweb/civetweb/docs/Installing.md

 5. make install
 6. Run the program ```/usr/local/bin/civetweb```, it will use the configuration file */usr/local/etc/civetweb.conf*.

 Most Linux systems support auto completion of command line arguments.
-To enable bash auto completion for the civetweb stand-alone executable, set *resources/complete.lua* as complete command.
+To enable bash auto completion for the CivetWeb stand-alone executable, set *resources/complete.lua* as complete command.
 See comments in that file for further instructions.